Exploring

 Center for Security and Emerging Technology, Georgetown University

-Owen J. Daniels is a Policy Communications Specialist at Georgetown’s Center for Security and Emerging Technology (CSET), shaping policy-relevant research across the organization’s analytical portfolio and exploring emerging tech’s defense implications in his writing.
+Owen J. Daniels is Associate Director for Analysis at Georgetown’s Center for Security and Emerging Technology (CSET), shaping policy-relevant research across the organization’s analytical portfolio and exploring emerging tech’s defense implications in his writing (view his CSET work here).
 He sits on Young Professionals in Foreign Policy’s global leadership team as Publications Fellow.
 Before CSET, he worked at the Institute for Defense Analyses’ Joint Advanced Warfighting Division, researching AI and autonomous weapons norms and joint concepts.
 He has also worked in the Atlantic Council’s Scowcroft Center and at Aviation Week.
 Owen majored in International Relations with minors in Arabic and Near Eastern Studies at Princeton University.

 As a Fellow, Owen is exploring broad questions related to U.S. technology strategy, particularly in the context of U.S. partners and allies and their relationships to U.S. competitors.